Toby Wing: Personal life

-The couple retired to DiLido, Florida, where Merrill was assigned Eastern Airlines' New York-Miami route for the remainder of his career.
-Wing became successful in real estate in California and Florida.
-They later settled in Virginia, where Merrill managed the Shannon Air Museum in Fredericksburg until his death in 1982.
-She is interred at Christ Church Kingston Parish Cemetery in Mathews County, Virginia.
-The couple was survived by two granddaughters.
+In Miami, Merrill flew the Eastern Airlines route from New York to Miami until his retirement and Wing found success in real estate in California and Florida.
+They later moved to Virginia, where Merrill managed the Shannon Air Museum in Fredericksburg until his death in 1982.

+Wing died on March 22, 2001, at the age of 85, at her home in Mathews, Virginia.
+She is interred at Christ Church Kingston Parish Cemetery in Mathews County, beside her husband and two sons.